-Once you have identified the functional needs and focus of the room, you can think about how the space will be laid out.
+Once you have identified the functional needs and focus of the room, you can think about how your living room layout.
 How will people move in, out and within the space?
 This will help you decide where it’s best to place the furniture.

 If the room doubles up as the main route through to the garden, or is a space in which people will travel between the kitchen and dining room, you can use open shelving or storage units as screens to provide partial separation.